dashbird/site/content/blog/log-based-monitoring-for-aws-lambda.md

 title: Log based monitoring for AWS Lambda
 description: Dashbird is a service that approaches monitoring and error-tracking by collecting and analyzing CloudWatch logs.
 date: 2017-11-13
-frontImage: "13-11-2017/kotkas.jpg"
+frontImage: "13-11-2017/dashboard.png"
 author: Taavi Rehemägi
 ---

-With servers you could view stats that indicate the system health and attach an error-alerting service to the runtime that notifies you on Slack or e-mail.
-However when logic is distributed over large amounts of logical units, traditional monitoring tools run into trouble.
-Understanding Serverless systems requires a different approach.
-Wrappers and third-party telemetry services add to duration and cost, and are also an overhead to work with.
+Monitoring and analytics has been an issue for Serverless systems since they were invented.
+While it's easy to attach an agent like NewRelic or DataDog to a server or container, function monitoring requires a different approach.
+Serverless applications, where logic is distributed over a large amount of functions, attaching  agents or wrappers leads to cost increase and development overhead.
+To provide insights into FaaS architectures, Dashbird collects all your CloudWatch logs and extracts meaningful and actionable metrics from that.

 ### [Dashbird](https://dashbird.io/monitor-aws-lambda) is a service that approaches monitoring and error-tracking by collecting and analyzing CloudWatch logs.

 The service takes advantage of the fact that Lambda functions emit logs with a lot of useful, pre-formatted, information.
 With smart parsing, it provides time-series metrics for invocations, memory usage, durations, while also sorting displaying invocation separately.
 Every piece of data is then culminated into a single Dashboard, that offers a bird's eye-view to the entire system, and points out problematic areas.
 It also acts like an error-alerting system, by recognizing exceptions, runtime errors, configuration problems and timeouts.